 Is she sad?
 YEESH.

 But why?
 Obviously all the Pearsons are sad — that’s why we’re here — but Kate really wallows in it.
 Look, we know you think you murdered your dad because you were obsessed with your dog and your dad was obsessed with making you happy.
 We get it.
 That moment has completely defined Kate’s life up to the time we meet her in the pilot and has totally derailed any plans she had for her life.
 Not to mention, she already had both body and mommy issues before Jack died.
-She was walking around with a lot of sadness even before marrying Toby, who is a lot, and she just had a premature baby.
-So I don’t see it ending any time soon.
+She was walking around with a lot of sadness even before marrying Toby, who is A LOT, then has a baby with special needs with a husband who is not the most supportive partner through those struggles AND THEN just as she begins to build a real relationship with her mother, learns that her mother has dementia and is quickly fading away.
+So really I don’t see her sadness run ending any time soon.

 Okay, but is she the saddest?
 Not at the moment, but the mystery surrounding her whereabouts in season three’s flash to the future have me wondering if she’ll be making a last-minute play for the top spot.